ikding/website/content/climate_tech/2020-04-26_tackling_climate_change_with_ml_iclr_day_1.rst

 :tags: climate_tech, data_science
 :slug: tackling-climate-change-with-ml-iclr-day-1
 :authors: I-Kang Ding
+:summary: Notes from day 1 (Main workshop) of ICLR Workshop - `Tackling Climate Change with Machine Learning <https://www.climatechange.ai/ICLR2020_workshop#schedule>`__ on 2020-04-26.

 .. image:: https://iclr.cc/static/admin/img/ICLR-logo.png
     :align: center
     :alt: iclr-conference-logo

-I attended day 1 (Main workshop) of ICLR Workshop - `Tackling Climate Change with Machine Learning <https://www.climatechange.ai/ICLR2020_workshop#schedule>`_ remotely on 2020-04-26.
+I attended day 1 (Main workshop) of ICLR Workshop - `Tackling Climate Change with Machine Learning <https://www.climatechange.ai/ICLR2020_workshop#schedule>`__ remotely on 2020-04-26.
 Below are the notes I took from the talks that I attended.
 Day 1 of the conference had a jam-packed schedule, but because of the time zone difference, I was only able to attend a small subset of the talk.

 Panel: intersection of climate change and machine learning